What are the benefits and risks of liposuction?

-Also known as ultrasonic liposuction, the cannula is energized with ultrasound.
-This makes the fat melt away on contact - the ultrasound vibrations burst the walls of the fat cells, emulsifying the fat (liquefying it) and making it easier to suction out.
-This method is a good choice for working on more fibrous areas, such as the male breast, back, and in areas where liposuction has been done before.
+Ultrasound-assisted liposuction (UAL): Also known as ultrasonic liposuction, the cannula is energized with ultrasound.
+This makes the fat melt away on contact.
+The ultrasound vibrations burst the walls of the fat cells.
+This emulsifies, or liquified, the fat, making it easier to suction out.
+This method is suitable for fibrous areas, such as the male breast, back, and in areas where liposuction has been done before.

-After ultrasonic liposuction, it is necessary to perform suction-assisted liposuction to remove the liquefied fat.
+After ultrasonic liposuction, suction-assisted liposuction is done to remove the liquefied fat.

 After the operation, the surgeon may leave the incisions open so that excess fluid and blood can drain from the body.